The History Of Louvered Roofs

 In the past few years, aluminum and steel panel patio covers have become popular.
 These were great for keeping the weather off the patio and deck but blocked most of the natural sunlight from getting through the patio windows and doors.

 As mentioned each of these patio covers was useful for some things but lacking in others.
 Those who had good protection of the patio did not allow natural light in the home when needed.
 Those that did allow light were not good for sheltering and protecting from the elements.

-Finally a solution – Louvered Roofs
+Finally A Solution: Louvered Roofs

 Louvered roofs were invented for customers to finally get the time they wanted to spend on their patio or deck.
 They were constructed with slats that opened and closed to provide shade, natural light, and protection from the elements as needed.
 The invention allowed for much more use of the patio as well as optimal protection of furniture, pets, and outdoor appliances.

-First Generation Louvered Roofs
+First-Generation Louvered Roofs

-The first manufactured louvered roofs were invented and produced in Australia in 1984 using steel coil that was roll-formed into an 8” wide center pivot louver.
+The first manufactured louvered roofs were invented and produced in Australia in 1984 using a steel coil that was roll-formed into an 8” wide center pivot louver.
 The strong steel allowed it to span up to 12’ without bending.
-It had cast aluminum ends which pivoted in a slot on an aluminum angle (the product is still in production).
+It had cast aluminum ends that pivoted in a slot on an aluminum angle (the product is still in production).
 Different louvered roofs were invented in France, Israel, New Zealand, and other countries over the next twenty years.